Mambulya/studying/README.md

 # studying
-There are some codings withcomputer science themes which I study.
+There are some codings with computer science themes which I study.
 Themes:
 1) DSA